 According to the latest NHS guidance, to stop the spread of coronavirus (COVID-19), you should avoid close contact with anyone you do not live with.
 This is called social distancing.

-In England, if you live alone or you’re a single parent who lives alone with your children, you can now meet with 1 other household without social distancing.
+In England, if you live alone or you’re a single parent who lives with dependent children (i.e. if there is only one adult in your home), you can now have close contact with 1 other household (of any size) without social distancing.
 This is called a support bubble.
-The same measure applies in Scotland but is called an 'extended household' rather than a support bubble.

 In Northern Ireland, people who live alone are permitted to form a 'support bubble' with one other household (of any size) without social distancing.

-In Wales, from 6th July two households will be allowed to join together to form an 'extended household' without social distancing.
-All the occupants of the two households will be part of the extended household, no matter how many people are in either household.
+In Wales, up to four households can now join together to form an 'extended household' without social distancing.
+All the occupants of these households will be part of the extended household, no matter how many people are in any of the individual households.